charIoT-h2020/chariot-southbound-dispatcher/CONTRIBUTING.md

 ### Write Documentation

-Chariot Log Storage could always use more documentation, whether as part of the official Chariot Log Storage docs, in docstrings, or even on the web in blog posts, articles, and such.
+CharIoT Southbound Dispatcher could always use more documentation, whether as part of the official CharIoT Southbound Dispatcher docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://gitlab.com/chariot-h2020/chariot_log_storage/issues.
+The best way to send feedback is to file an issue at https://gitlab.com/chariot-h2020/chariot-southbound-dispatcher/issues.

 If you are proposing a feature: